Complete 2025 NFL Draft LS Rankings:

 Overall Opinion of the 2025 Long Snapper Draft Class

-There’s still time for things to change, but I’m not overly impressed with anyone in this draft class.
+I’m not overly impressed with anyone in this draft class.
 Even though there’s a few more big bodies than normal, we haven’t seen quite as many of the versatile talents or tackling machines that are guaranteed to get eyes from NFL scouts.